 The Common Equity Tier 1 capital essentially contains the shareholders' equity shown in the balance sheet.
 The subscribed capital of Berenberg is fully paid in.
+Additional paid-in capital was first set aside in 2020.
 These open reserves encompass the retained earnings as well as retained profits.
 A special fund for general banking risks set up in accordance with Section 340e (4) HGB in conjunction with Section 340g HGB is carried under the eligible open reserves pursuant to Section 10a (5) KWG.